 For the sports performance brand Under Armour, ecommerce plays a key role in product sales.
-Over 16,000 items are advertised on Google Shopping and almost all of the products are available in 12 European countries via the manufacturer's online shop.
-While Under Armour had invested in campaign optimisation for Google Shopping, the team saw further potential and devised a unique campaign structure that divided search traffic by branded and generic terms.
+Over 16,000 items are advertised on Shopping ads and almost all of the products are available in 12 European countries via the manufacturer's online shop.
+While Under Armour had invested in campaign optimisation for Shopping ads, the team saw further potential and devised a unique campaign structure that divided search traffic by branded and generic terms.

 "Through our improved funnelling, we achieved an almost complete share of possible impressions for our branded search terms, ensuring that we reach all athletes searching for Under Armour sports performance apparel and footwear in an efficient way"